This post was last updated on March 6th, 2023.

 In June 2019, the ActiveCampaign blog pulled in 39,723 visitors from organic search.

 How did we increase blog traffic so quickly?
-Blog traffic increased faster as the blog got more traffic!
+Consistent growth from 1 month to the next.
 These are the month-over-month (MoM) growth rates from the last 6 months:

 - June to July: 25.09% MoM